Benefits of a 4-day work week – Sparks Justice Court

 Caveats, notes and sources

 • In northern Nevada, colder weather results in higher natural gas use for heat; warmer weather results in higher electricity use for air conditioning.
-Weather was different in 2024 and 2025, and these data have not been normalized for weather (though the increases in electricity use, gas use and emissions for January hint at colder weather that month).
+Weather was different in 2024 and 2025, and these data have not been normalized for weather.
+In general, fall-winter 2024 to 2025 was colder than fall-winter 2025.
 For these reasons, the differences reported for each month and year-over-year cannot be evaluated precisely.

-• Commute data and saving are based on survey data provided by 26 SJC employees, based on 27 fewer trips to the office for each employee January through July, 2025.
-Individual data will vary for each employee based on MPG, miles traveled, type of car, additional days off, etc.
+• Commute data and savings are based on survey data provided by 26 SJC employees, based on 48 fewer trips to the office for each employee during 2025.
+Individual data will vary for each employee based on miles traveled, vehicle fuel efficiency, type of vehicle, additional days off and other factors.

 • Gas prices estimated at $4 per gallon.